 The Russian complex prepositions iz-za and iz-pod in (19), repeated here as (40), assign genitive, the case assigned by the dynamic component iz, but not by za and pod, which are used in their stative meaning in (40).
 The prepositions za and pod can assign only accusative and instrumental.

-(40) a. iz-za stol-a b. iz-pod stol-a out-behind table-GEN.SG out-under table-GEN.SG 'from behind the table' d the table' from und er the table'
+(40) a. iz-za stol-a out-behind table-GEN.SG 'from behind the table'